Everest Base Camp Helicopter Tour

 Weight Limit and Packing Checklist

-The maximum passenger weight limit for the ride from Kathmandu to Lukla is 500 kg (1100 lbs).
+The maximum passenger weight limit for the Everest Base Camp Helicopter Tour ride from Kathmandu to Lukla is 500 kg (1100 lbs).
 After Pheriche, the weight limit is slashed to around 250 kg (550 lbs) because of thin air density.
 This is why the group is divided into two subgroups from Pheriche.

 This is a short trip.
 Although memorable for a lifetime, the entire journey will be completed in under four hours.
 You will be back at your hotel in Kathmandu in five hours.

-Nonetheless, it is always best to stay resourceful and prepared for what is to come.
+Nonetheless, staying resourceful and prepared for what is to come is always best.

 Sublime Trails recommends the following packing checklist for your short yet eventful helicopter journey to the Everest region: